DJ LeMahieu Player Props: Yankees vs. Guardians

-The New York Yankees, including DJ LeMahieu (batting .303 in his past 10 games, with a double, a home run, two walks and five RBI), take on starter Tanner Bibee and the Cleveland Guardians at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, DJ LeMahieu (.278 batting average in his past 10 games, with a double, a home run, two walks and five RBI) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his last game against the Guardians.
+In his most recent game he had a one-hit showing (1-for-4) against the Guardians.

 DJ LeMahieu Game Info & Props vs. the Guardians